matevz/notecheck/README.md

 To setup the app locally:

 1. `git clone https://github.com/matevz/notecheck.git; cd notecheck`
+2. `export SECRET_KEY=some_secret_key`
-2. `./manage.py migrate`
+3. `./manage.py migrate`
-3. `./manage.py createsuperuser` # add at least one admin user
+4. `./manage.py createsuperuser` # add at least one admin user
-4. `SECRET_KEY=some_secret_key DEBUG=1 ./manage.py runserver`
+5. `DEBUG=1 ./manage.py runserver`
-5. Teacher visits `http://localhost:8000/admin`, logs in and adds an exercise.
+6. Teacher visits `http://localhost:8000/admin`, logs in and adds an exercise.
    Shares the public exercise link (`http://localhost:8000/<exercise token>`) to students, e.g. `http://localhost:8000/6d9b478d-e646-4614-8a95-9b73ece071a0`.
-6. Student visits the link and solves the exercise.
+7. Student visits the link and solves the exercise.
-7. Teacher can view the submissions in the admin view `http://localhost:8000/admin/notecheck/submission/`.
+8. Teacher can view the submissions in the admin view `http://localhost:8000/admin/notecheck/submission/`.